seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part8-Sanity-Studio.md

    Author       Category
 ```

-Relationships are the key to scalable content systems.
+Relationships are what make content systems powerful.

 Examples: